srvrco/getssl/README.md

-  -Q, --mute      Like -q, but mutes notification about successful upgrade -r, --revoke cert key  [CA_server] Revoke a certificate (the cert and key are required) -u, --upgrade   Upgrade getssl if a more recent version is available -U, --nocheck   Do not check if a more recent version is available -w working_dir  Working directory
+  -Q, --mute      Like -q, but mutes notification about successful upgrade -r, --revoke cert key  [CA_server] Revoke a certificate (the cert and key are required) -u, --upgrade   Upgrade getssl if a more recent version is available -k, --keep <#>  Maximum amount of old getssl versions to keep when upgrading -U, --nocheck   Do not check if a more recent version is available -w working_dir  Working directory
 ```